Avoid sleeping problems through baby separation anxiety

 .

-This can be when you leave her with
+This can be when you leave your baby with

 another carer but just as much when you go from one room to